abuseofnotation/abuseofnotation.github.io/_posts/microblog/2025-04-03-haskell-task.md

 So, back to our task (again).

 In a recursive definition, we clear out the base cases first.
-There are two of them, as we have two values that we operate on one list (of letters) and one number (the length of the sequence).
+In our case there are two of them, as we have two values that we operate on: one list (of letters) and one number (the length of the sequence).

-We know that there are no combinations of an empty list of letters (we don't even care what the length is).
+We know that there are no combinations of an empty list of letters (we don't care what the length is, so we use the underscore).

 ```haskell
 combinations [] _ = []
 ```

 What about combinations of length 0?
-You might think that this is also empty, but there is one such combination, namely the empty list:
+You might think that this is also empty, but there is one such combination, namely the empty string (it is important to return it, else the whole thing won't work):

 ```haskell
 combinations _ 0 = [[]]
 ```

 You'd notice that we write those two definitions separately.
 That's because...